shrideio/shoebox/src/packages/README.md

     - Open the administration console ![Alt text](/resources/img/proget_cog.png?raw=true "ProGet administration console"), then navigate to `Integrations & Extensibility -> API Keys`.

     - Create dedicated API keys for the `FeedConsumer` and `PackagePublisher` users.
 Click [Create API Key] to open the _Create API Key_ dialog.
-Fill in the _Impersonate user_ and _Description_ fields with matching user names (the API user is not shown in the API Keys table, that is why setting _Description_ is important). click [Save API Key] to save changes and proceed.
+Fill in the _Impersonate user_ and _Description_ fields with matching user names (the API user is not shown in the API Keys table, that is why setting _Description_ is important).
+Click [Save API Key] to save changes and proceed.

 4. Create NuGet feed

-    > INFO: NuGet feed is required for testing the continues integration setup.
+    > INFO: NuGet feed is required for testing the continuous integration setup.

     - Navigate to `Feeds` and click [Create New Feed] to open the _Create Feed_ dialog.
 Set _Feed name_ to `v2`, then choose _Third-party package format_ and select _NuGet_ from the dropdown.
 Click [Create Feed] to save changes.
 The created feed will be exposed through the following uri: packages._yourdomain.com_/nuget/v2/

-        > INFO: There is no need for prefixing the feed name with `nuget` as the NuGet feeds uri root already contains that literal. `v2` stands for the NuGet protocol version, v3 support is not included into the free licence.
+        > INFO: There is no need for prefixing the feed name with `nuget` as the NuGet feeds uri root already contains that literal. `v2` stands for the NuGet protocol version, v3 support is not included into the free license.

     - ProGet supports feed connectors allowing to unify package feeds from different sources.
     For adding a NuGet connector for `nuget.org` click on the feed name `Feed -> v2`, and follow the breadcrumbs `[Manage Feed] -> add connector -> [Create Connector]` to open the _Create Connector_ dialog.
 Select `NuGet` as _Feed type_ leaving the rest of the inputs intact, then click [Save] to save changes and close the dialog.
 In the emerged _Select Connector_ dialog select _www.nuget.org_ as _Connector_ (should be preselected) and then click [Save] to save changes.